rusefi/rusefi_documentation/Lua-Scripting.md

 - Returns
   - The raw value that yielded the sensor reading, or 0 if the sensor doesn't support raw readings, isn't configured, or has failed.

+### `getAuxAnalog(index)`

+More or less like getSensorRaw but always voltage of aux analog input.

+- Parameters
+  - `index`: Index of aux analog sensor to read.
+From 0 to 3
+- Returns
+  - Voltage of sensor reading, or nil if sensor isn't configured.

 ### `hasSensor(index)`

 Checks whether a particular sensor is configured (whether it is currently valid or not).